ePlusPS/IGX-automation-workshop-foundation/README.md

 This workshop provides an introduction or refresher to Git, Python, Ansible and REST API.
 Any tools can be used but the tested environment uses the following:

-*Installed in preparation*
+*1-7 Installed in preparation with 8-10 provided during the workshop*
 1. Github for git repository
 2. Python 2.x and 3.x
 3. Bash shell (Git bash on Windows)
 4. Atom IDE
 5. Jupyter lab
 6. Slack
 7. Postman API client

-*Provided during the workshop*
 8. Ansible
 9. AWS Linux instances
 10. Virtual network devices

 ## Agenda